The Family (2013 film): Filming

-Principal photography began 8 August 2012 and completed on 27 October 2012.
+Principal photography began on 8 August 2012 and completed on 27 October 2012.

 Filming took place in the locations of both Gacé and Le Sap (the old Mairie) in Normandy, and in New York City.
-Some of the filming also took place L'Aigle and at Cité du Cinéma in Saint-Denis for 1 month.
+Some of the filming also took place L'Aigle and at Cité du Cinéma in Saint-Denis for one month.

 Title

 In May 2013, it was revealed that the film, originally titled Malavita, would be retitled The Family in the United States and some English-speaking countries.
 In some countries, including France, the Malavita title was retained.

 Music

 The Family (Original Motion Picture Soundtrack) was released on 13 September 2013, the same day of the film's premiere.
 It includes original compositions by Evgueni and Sacha Galperine.

-"Clint Eastwood" and "To Binge" by Gorillaz are used in the film but does not appear on the soundtrack album.
-Another song that does not appear on the album, but appears in the film nonetheless, is "Genius of Love" by Tom Tom Club.
+"Clint Eastwood" and "To Binge" by Gorillaz are used in the film but do not appear on the soundtrack album.
+Another song that does not appear on the album but appears in the film is "Genius of Love" by Tom Tom Club.
 The song plays in the background during the barbeque scene.